 "If a property owner is still concerned about their assessment after speaking to one of our appraisers, they may submit a Notice of Complaint (Appeal) by January 31st, for an independent review by a Property Assessment Review Panel," adds Shah.

-The Property Assessment Review Panels, independent of BC Assessment, are appointed annually by the Ministry of Municipal Affairs and Housing, and typically meet between February 1 and March 15 to hear formal complaints.
+The Property Assessment Review Panels, independent of BC Assessment, are appointed annually by the Ministry of Finance, and typically meet between February 1 and March 15 to hear formal complaints.

 "It is important to understand that increases in property assessments do not automatically translate into a corresponding increase in property taxes," explains Shah.
 "How your assessment changes relative to the average change in your community is what may affect your property taxes."